 Stores in larger cities accept cards such as Visa, MasterCard, Star and Plus.
-Romania is largely a cash-based society, however, so shops in smaller towns and villages are unlikely to accept cards.
-PIN codes are standard, but credit fraud in Romania is an unfortunate reality and expats should take appropriate precautions to avoid being scammed.
+Romania is largely a cash-based society.
+However, some shops in smaller towns and villages are unlikely to accept cards.
+PIN codes are standard, but credit fraud in Romania is an unfortunate reality.
+Expats should take appropriate precautions to avoid being scammed.

 Taxes in Romania

 The tax system in Romania is a great incentive for expats wanting to move to Eastern Europe.
 Romania has a flat tax rate of 16 percent on corporate and individual income.